ogzhntutucu/ogzhntutucu/README.md

 ## 👨‍💻 About Me

-Hey there!
 I'm a **Computer Engineering student** graduating in June 2026, passionate about building impactful Android applications.
 Currently seeking summer internship opportunities to transition into a **Junior Android Developer** role.

 🔭 **Currently working on:** [Kentin Sesi](https://github.com/ogzhntutucu/kentin-sesi) - A civic tech mobile platform empowering citizens to report and track local infrastructure issues